TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

-* 1.2: editor toolbar button to insert tables; bulk actions; improved CSS and JS loading and performance; template tag function; new CSV import/export class; table specific settings can be overwritten by shortcode parameters; new language: Czech; fixed a few minor bug; smaller enhancements and text corrections
+* 1.2: editor toolbar button to insert tables; bulk actions; improved CSS and JS loading and performance; template tag function; new CSV import/export class; table specific settings can be overwritten by shortcode parameters; new language: Czech; fixed a few minor bugs; smaller enhancements and text corrections
 * 1.1: changed way of CSS handling (database option instead of file), fixed bug for users with PHP4 (certain function doesn't exist there), added two additional shortcode parameters, added buttons to easily add links and images
 * 1.0(.1): Language files, more import/export (including directly from wp-Table!), shortcode supported in text widgets
 * 0.9.2: fixed bug with plugin deactivation hook, added missing css-file